Explore Georgia Tours

 Visas: Citizens of the EU, US, UK, Canada, Australia, and many other countries can stay visa-free for up to one year.
 Check current requirements for your nationality.

 Currency: Georgian Lari (GEL).
-ATMs widely available in cities; cards accepted at hotels and established restaurants.
+ATMs are widely available in cities, and cards are accepted at hotels and established restaurants.
 Cash essential for villages, small shops, and guesthouses.

 Connectivity: WiFi is widely available.
 Local SIM cards (Magti, Silknet, Beeline) are cheap and offer good coverage, though mountain areas may have gaps.